-The TA Partnership assists communities in developing and implementing a broad array of community- and strength-based services to improve outcomes for children with serious emotional disturbance and their families.
-The TA Partnership and our partners provide the following individualized TA, group TA, and TA that is accessible for all communities.
+The TA Partnership assisted communities in developing and implementing a broad array of community- and strength-based services to improve outcomes for children with serious emotional disturbance and their families.
+The TA Partnership and our partners provided the following individualized TA, group TA, and TA that is accessible for all communities.

 Communities of Practice

-A community of practice (COP) is a virtual community that has a common interest in the topic represented.
-The TA Partnership communities of practice work together to solve problems and share lessons in building and enhancing systems of care.
+A community of practice (COP) was a virtual community with a common interest in the topic represented.
+The TA Partnership communities of practice worked together to solve problems and share lessons in building and enhancing systems of care.

-The TA Partnership hosts three Communities of Practice:
+The TA Partnership hosted three Communities of Practice:

-- Cultural and Linguistic Competence: This community of practice shares resources and provides opportunities for enhancing cultural and linguistic competence.
-The community also hosts four learning communities supporting specific ethnic and cultural populations:
+- Cultural and Linguistic Competence: This community of practice shared resources and provided opportunities for enhancing cultural and linguistic competence.
+The community also hosted four learning communities supporting specific ethnic and cultural populations: